DavidWaumsley/Bistro11ty/events/event4.md

 - [JamStack Themes](https://jamstackthemes.dev/#ssg=eleventy).
 - [The 11ty site](https://www.11ty.dev/docs/starter/).

-There few [exceptions](https://github.com/CloudCannon/campus-spark-bookshop-template), but generally the starter are plain for you to add your own CSS.
+There few [exceptions](https://github.com/CloudCannon/campus-spark-bookshop-template), but generally starter sites are plain for us to add our own CSS.

  Some are created around Tailwind or Bootstrap or include javaSript framework intergration.

-Eventy Excellent, like us, uses CUBE CSS (in this case it broken down in to small components).
-It allows tags and uses Paul Irish's Lite YouTube Embed and has a light and dark switcher.

 **These could be useful for the shows website:**